Before getting started

 1.2 - Compensation request managers

 They propose increases within their scope during the proposal phase.
 By default, they are the managers of the employees concerned.
-You can edit this rule to select a department manager, assign a single compensation request manager for everyone, or to manually enter the data for each employee.
+You can edit this rule to select a department manager, assign a single compensation request manager for everyone, or to enter the data manually for each employee.
 You can display employees without compensation request managers and fill in their information manually.

 1.3 - The supervisors